howerj/dbcc/readme.md

   (see <https://github.com/orangeduck/mpc>)
 * Turn a DBC file into an XML representation of the DBC file (with XSD schema) (see <http://www.msweet.org/projects.php?Z3>)
+* Offer a template mechanism so arbitrary code can be populated with messages and signal lists.
 * Allow the merging of multiple DBC files
 * Write unit tests to cover the converter and the generated code.